A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - Killer Rabbit: While many yordles are well-meaning and friendly, many are formidable and dangerous champions generally on par with everyone else in the game.
-In-universe, yordles are actually feared and hunted down because of this — according to one line in the comic Paint the Town, yordles were at one point used by Noxians as a weapon in Ionia.
+In-universe, yordles are actually feared and hunted down in most places because of this — according to one line in the comic Paint the Town, yordles were at one point used by Noxians as a weapon.

 - Land of Faerie: Bandle City isn't a physical location, but rather its own separate realm which can be accessed through hidden pathways in Runeterra, described as a whimsical and timeless paradise.
 Bandle City itself has an even more whimsical and topsy-turvy realm in it known as The Glade, a place of primordial magic perceived by Lulu to be Bandle City's origin.

 - Long-Lived: Yordles can apparently live for a very long time.
 To name a few examples: Poppy was there when Demacia was founded, Veigar was forced to work for Mordekaiser for possibly thousands of years, and Kled has supposedly been a part of every Noxian war.

 - Magical Land: See Land of Faerie above.

 - Magitek: Several yordles like Heimerdinger are depicted as working in Piltover, producing their own variants on hextech.

 - Rule of Perception: In Legends of Runeterra, yordle characters are depicted as their true yordle forms despite taking territory in places where it would likely catch more attention, mostly in Piltover and Noxus.
 One can presume that their visible yordle appearances are a benefit to the audience, and that they have glamour on to conceal their appearances in-universe.